OpenMDAO/OpenMDAO-Framework/openmdao.lib/src/openmdao/lib/components/docs/metamodel.rst

             #once the 'model' slot has been filled, a slot named 'sur_<name>' will
             #be created for each output variable.
 In this case we'll just put
             #another KrigingSurrogate in there, just to show how it's done.
 Since
-            #the default_surrogate is also a KriggingSurrogate, this will give us
+            #the default_surrogate is also a KrigingSurrogate, this will give us
             #the same results we would have had if we'd only used the default_surrogate.
             self.sur_f_xy = KrigingSurrogate() # use Kriging for the f_xy output

             #meta_model now has two inputs: x,y
             self.meta_model.x = 9
             self.meta_model.y = 9

 Depending on the component being approximated, you may not want to generate approximations for all the outputs.
 MetaModel provides two variables to give